oliver006/redis_exporter/README.md

 check-single-keys           | REDIS_EXPORTER_CHECK_SINGLE_KEYS           | Comma separated list of keys to export value and length/size, eg: `db3=user_count` will export key `user_count` from db `3`. db defaults to `0` if omitted.
 The keys specified with this flag will be looked up directly without any glob pattern matching.
 Use this option if you don't need glob pattern matching;  it is faster than `check-keys`. check-streams               | REDIS_EXPORTER_CHECK_STREAMS               | Comma separated list of stream-patterns to export info about streams, groups and consumers.
 Syntax is the same as `check-keys`. check-single-streams        | REDIS_EXPORTER_CHECK_SINGLE_STREAMS        | Comma separated list of streams to export info about streams, groups and consumers.
 The streams specified with this flag will be looked up directly without any glob pattern matching.
-Use this option if you don't need glob pattern matching;  it is faster than `check-streams`. count-keys                  | REDIS_EXPORTER_COUNT_KEYS                  | Comma separated list of patterns to count, eg: `db3=sessions:*` will count all keys with prefix `sessions:` from db `3`. db defaults to `0` if omitted.
+Use this option if you don't need glob pattern matching;  it is faster than `check-streams`. check-keys-batch-size        | REDIS_EXPORTER_CHECK_KEYS_BATCH_SIZE      | Approximate number of keys to process in each execution, it is just a hint for the underlying SCAN command, see [COUNT option](https://redis.io/commands/scan#the-count-option).
+Larger value speeds up scanning.
+Still Redis is a single-threaded app, huge `COUNT` can affect production environment. count-keys                  | REDIS_EXPORTER_COUNT_KEYS                  | Comma separated list of patterns to count, eg: `db3=sessions:*` will count all keys with prefix `sessions:` from db `3`. db defaults to `0` if omitted.
 Warning: The exporter runs SCAN to count the keys.
 This might not perform well on large databases. script                      | REDIS_EXPORTER_SCRIPT                      | Path to Redis Lua script for gathering extra metrics. debug                       | REDIS_EXPORTER_DEBUG                       | Verbose debug output